upekesha/upekesha/README.md

 😄 Pronouns: she / her / hers

+🛸 Detect and Avoid Algorithm Project
+- Simple algorithm to detect nearby drones and avoid

-👯 I’m looking to collaborate on
+🔭 I’m looking to collaborate on
 - Open source projects for autonomous vehicles, drones, EVTOL and more
 - PX4 Autopilot https://github.com/PX4/PX4-Autopilot